Purdue-CS193/homework-0-rakoushchyksophie/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 # Sophie's first CS193 Homework
+So far I have enjoyed the lectures even though I thought theyd be super boring
+- Theyre really funny at unexpected moments
+- I made a couple friends who I plan on hanging out with
+- There isnt that much homework so im not super stressed out
+- I really enjoy coding (when it works out)

 ```markdown
 Syntax highlighted code block